ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 #### Client creation and sending

 The franking mechanism requires any franked message format to contain a random salt, the sender URI, and the room URI.
-The section describes the exact way to extract these fields from the MIMI content format {{!I-D.ietf-mimi-content}}.
+This section describes the exact way to extract these fields from the MIMI content format {{!I-D.ietf-mimi-content}}.
 Other message formats would need to describe how to locate or derive these values.